gvwilson/sensibleadventures/nardica/nardica.md

 He glanced at the *Guinevere*'s captain.
 "It's a sea boil waiting to happen," he translated.
-"It won't sink her,
+"If it blows,
-but it should slow her down or scare her off."
+it'll slow her down or scare her off."

-Iffy's heart skipped a beat.
-For a moment she was back in the ecosuit, back in the water, back in her nightmare.
-She swallowed drily and shrugged off Aunt Naggie's hand.

-"Waitin' to happen don't help us," Uncle Jack spat.
+"'If' don't help us," Uncle Jack spat.

 "Leave that to me,"
 Wales said grimly.